Tinkerforge/doc/en/source/Software/IPConnection_MQTT.rst

 .. mqtt:function:: request/ip_connection/get_connection_state

- :response connection_state: int `(has symbols)`
+ :response connection_state: int (has symbols)

  Can return the following states:

- * 0: No connection is established.
+ * "disconnected" = 0: No connection is established.
- * 1: A connection to the Brick Daemon or the WIFI/Ethernet Extension is established.
+ * "connected" = 1: A connection to the Brick Daemon or the WIFI/Ethernet Extension is established.
- * 2: IP Connection is currently trying to connect.
+ * "pending" = 2: IP Connection is currently trying to connect.

- The following symbols are available for this function:

- for connection_state:

- * 0: "disconnected"
- * 1: "connected"
- * 2: "pending"

 Callbacks
 ^^^^^^^^^